 The ultimate goal of DBT is to help you "break free" of seeing the world, your relationships and your life in a very narrow, rigid way that leads you to engage in harmful and self-destructive behaviour.

-DBT usually involves weekly individual and group sessions, and you will be given an out-of-hours contact number to call if your symptoms get worse.
+DBT usually involves weekly individual and group sessions, and you'll be given an out-of-hours contact number to call if your symptoms get worse.

 DBT is based on teamwork.
-You will be expected to work with your therapist and the other people in your group sessions.
+You'll be expected to work with your therapist and the other people in your group sessions.
 In turn, the therapists work together as a team.

 DBT has proved particularly effective in treating women with BPD who have a history of self-harming and suicidal behaviour.
-It has been recommended by the National Institute for Health and Care Excellence (NICE) as the first treatment for these women to try.
+It's been recommended by the National Institute for Health and Care Excellence (NICE) as the first treatment for these women to try.

 Mentalisation-based therapy (MBT)